bm3719/practice/clojure/practice/README.md

 # practice

-A Clojure library designed to ... well, that part is up to you.
+A project to collect some random practice problems.

 ## Usage

-FIXME
+Call top-level functions from core or user.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Bruce C. Miller

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the BSD 2-Clause License.